Nickz22/react-lightning-boilerplate/README.md

 1. Set a default scratch org with sfdx force:config:set defaultusername=scratch_org_alias
 1. Run `yarn deploy`
 1. Open your scratch org.
-1. Go to your developer console.
+1. Go to your visualforce pages, find the ReactReduxBlog.page and click Preview.
-1. Open Lightning Resource > ReactDevContainerApp
-1. Click Preview and you should see something like this:

 ## Available Commands